Kubernetes OOMKilled – pod terminated due to memory limit

 Encountering

-OOMKilledmeans your container exceeded its memory limit and was terminated; this guide explains how to fix it effectively.
+OOMKilledmeans your container exceeded its memory limit; this guide explains how to diagnose and fix it.

 What This Error Means